- Policy

 Costa Rica’s international co-operation policy

-Copy link to Costa Rica’s international co-operation policyCosta Rica’s new international development co-operation policy 2024-2035 (POLCID-CR) was released in January 2025, representing its second development co-operation policy.
-The policy is unique, spanning a 12-year period.
-The longer time frame aims to be more predictable and address and articulate the various dimensions of its international co-operation in a way that transcends electoral cycles.
-This approach is expected to provide greater consistency and sustainability in the implementation of development activities and, to the greatest possible extent, generate a better impact for recipient institutions and populations.
+Copy link to Costa Rica’s international co-operation policyCosta Rica’s new POLCID-CR 2024-2035 represents the official framework for its development co‑operation priorities.
+It was released in January 2025 and spans a 12-year period to provide a medium-term vision that articulates the various dimensions of international co-operation and transcends electoral cycles.
+This medium-term approach aims to provide greater consistency and sustainability in the implementation of development activities and maximise its impact on recipient institutions and populations.

 Costa Rica’s support to sustainable development

-Copy link to Costa Rica’s support to sustainable developmentCosta Rica is a member of the International Forum on TOSSD.
-As a provider of South-South co-operation, Costa Rica has been reporting on Total Official Support for Sustainable Development (TOSSD) since its inception in 2020 on 2019 activities.
+Copy link to Costa Rica’s support to sustainable developmentCosta Rica is a member of the International Forum on Total Official Support for Sustainable Development (TOSSD).
+As a provider of South-South co-operation, Costa Rica has been reporting on TOSSD since its inception in 2020 on 2019 activities.

 Contributions to the Sustainable Development Goals

-Copy link to Contributions to the Sustainable Development GoalsIn 2023, Costa Rica’s support to sustainable development mainly contributed to advancing SDG 17 (partnerships for the Goals), SDG 9 (industry, innovation and infrastructure) and SDG 13 (climate action).
+Copy link to Contributions to the Sustainable Development GoalsIn 2024, Costa Rica’s TOSSD‑reported activities contributed primarily to the achievement of SDG 17 (partnerships for the Goals), followed by SDG 12 (responsible consumption and production), SDG 15 (life on land), SDG 13 (climate action) and SDG 8 (decent work and economic growth).

 Cross-border resources to TOSSD recipients (Pillar 1)